Presentation vs. Price: What Actually Stops a Home from Selling?

 • presentation clarity

-• visual flow
+• visual flow and first impressions

 A More Strategic Way Forward